ziapeltagames/six-winters/docs/INFLUENCES.md

+Influences and deep dive analysis into related and similar games.

-# Pathfinder CG
+# Pathfinder CG (Deck Based Missions)

-Looking at similar games for inspiration, Pathfinder CG has a few similarities: locations are abstract, leans into decks of cards to represent opponents and obstacles.
+Locations are abstract, leans into decks of cards to represent opponents and obstacles.

 The character decks are built from specific gear, spells, etc. That's not a bad way of building up characters from more atomic elements, although having preset decks is faster to get started.
 Inspiration could be gained from some of the card effects, however.

 # Dicey Dungeons